lolwheel/OWEnhancer/README.md

 The authors and contributors of this project are in no way affiliated with Future Motion Inc. OneWheel, OneWheel XR, OneWheel Pint, OneWheel Plus, etc are registered trademarks of Future Motion Inc.

+> [!CAUTION]
-This is a hobby project for its contributors and comes with absolutely no guarantees of any sort. **Messing with your OneWheel in any way voids its warranty and could potentially lead to property loss, injuries or even death.** Don't be silly and use this project at your own risk.
+> This is a hobby project for its contributors and comes with absolutely no guarantees of any sort. **Messing with your OneWheel in any way voids its warranty and could potentially lead to property loss, injuries or even death.** Don't be silly and use this project at your own risk.

 # Features